lucidrains/memorizing-transformers-pytorch/README.md

 ## Todo

-- [ ] in knn memory class, store how many times the memory was retrieved as well as the last retrieval time and creation time - offer a way for researchers to plugin modular forgetting mechanism as a function of that state
+- [x] in knn memory class, store how many times the memory was retrieved
+- [x] offer a way for researchers to plugin modular forgetting mechanism as a function of that state
+- [ ] store last retrieval time and creation time - figure out the best way to store datetime in numpy arrays, whether as unix time number or otherwise
 - [ ] enwik8 demo

 ## Citations